sharovatov/teamlead/articles/tests-persuasion.md

 1. The manager doesn't see the rationality (i.e. the value) in autotests
 2. The manager once was a very smart programmer, most likely an individual contributor.
 They either really managed to keep the whole program AST and context in their head, or, more likely, thought they kept it.
 3. The manager has "number of features" as a KPI and they push the team to deliver as much as possible as soon as possible with little concern for quality (job security)
-4. The organisation is structured so that there's a separate QA department and the manager there gets promoted when the headcount grows
+4. The organisation is structured so that there's a separate ‘manual QA’ department and the manager there gets promoted when the headcount grows
 5. The company is focused on preparing for selling and everyone wants to deliver as much as possible as soon as possible
 6. The manager's individual motivation is "CV-driven": they aren't planning to stay long in the company but rather achive some quick (1-2 years) results and leave